JesusLuvsYooh/BuildStripper/README.md

 Image preview of build process.<br/>
 ![BuildStripperImage1](https://user-images.githubusercontent.com/57072365/147373339-f707e24b-64aa-4bdb-bed1-e7a233e08a56.jpg)
 <br/><br/>
-Optional Unity Menu buttons, for manually calling, just un-comment them in the script.
+A: Optional Unity Menu buttons, for manually calling, just un-comment them in the script.
-Be smart with which folders you list, ones like Scenes or Scripts etc will of course stop server/game from working.  ;)
+B: Be smart with which folders you list, ones like Scenes or Scripts etc will of course stop server/game from working.  ;)
+C: Set autoDetectServerBuild to false to disable auto "Server Build" detection.
-Please be aware this is version 1, an Alpha/Beta, code needs to be optimised and tidied up.
+D: Please be aware this is version 1, an Alpha/Beta, code needs to be optimised and tidied up.
 <br/><br/>
 Enjoy!  ^_^